Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 01.07.16  Fixed mw-config.get/set with js- variables related to html- comments.
+Version 1.5.6_0 [B551+01.07.2016].

 - 27.06.16  Replaced some deprecated methods with those compatible with MW1.27.
 Use mv.config.get/set with js-variables.
 Fixed error with data pasted from excel table.
 Fixed usage of classic editor and WikiEditor with toggle link (IE, FF, Chrome: added .htaccess files and reload of WikiEditor).
-Version 1.5.6_0 [B551+27.06.2016].
+Branch wysiwyg_mw127, version 1.5.6_0 [B551+27.06.2016].

 - 25.06.16  Fixed regexec definition when pasting table from excel using IE. Version 1.5.6_0 [B551+25.06.2016].